syl20bnr/spacemacs/README.md

 Modes/libraries are separated into two categories:
 - package: packages installed from `package.el` compliant repositories.
-- extension: modes directly fetched from git repositories (as submodules)
+- extension: modes directly fetched from git repositories (as sub-modules)

 There are two types of extensions:
 - pre-extensions: loaded before packages